scrabbletank/farhome-rules/eberron.md

 The range of the spell is increased by 1 for every level cast above 3rd.

 When casted at level 7 or above, all attacks may re-roll 2 defense dice.

+#### Life Drain
+*4th level*

+- **Casting Time:** 8 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** necrotic

+Create an area to drain the life from your enemies.
+All enemies within a targeted 5x5 area must make a stamina save against your spellcasting roll or suffer 4 wound dice in damage.

+Increase the affected area by 1 in each direction for each level cast above 4th.

 ### 5th Level